Robert Fisk

-Robert Fisk (12 July 1946 – 30 October 2020) was an English writer and journalist.
+Robert William Fisk (12 July 1946 – 30 October 2020) was an English writer and journalist.
 He was critical of United States foreign policy in the Middle East, and the Israeli government's treatment of Palestinians.
-His stance earned him praise from many commentators, but was condemned by others.

-As an international correspondent, he covered the civil wars in Lebanon, Algeria, and Syria, the Iran–Iraq conflict, the wars in Bosnia and Kosovo, the Soviet invasion of Afghanistan, the Islamic revolution in Iran, Saddam Hussein's invasion of Kuwait, and the U.S. invasion, and occupation of Iraq.
+As an international correspondent, he covered the civil wars in Lebanon, Algeria, and Syria, the Iran–Iraq conflict, the wars in Bosnia and Kosovo, the Soviet invasion of Afghanistan, the Islamic revolution in Iran, Saddam Hussein's invasion of Kuwait, and the U.S. invasion and occupation of Iraq.
 An Arabic speaker, he was among the few Western journalists to interview Osama bin Laden, which he did three times between 1993 and 1997.

-He began his journalistic career at the Newcastle Chronicle and then the Sunday Express.
-From there, he went to work for The Times as a correspondent in Northern Ireland, Portugal and the Middle East; in the last role, he based himself in Beirut intermittently from 1976.
+Fisk began his journalistic career at the Newcastle Chronicle and then the Sunday Express.
+From there, he went to work for The Times as a correspondent in Northern Ireland, Portugal, and the Middle East; in the last role, he based himself in Beirut intermittently from 1976.
 After 1989, he worked for The Independent.
 Fisk received many British and international journalism awards, including the Press Awards Foreign Reporter of the Year seven times.

-Books by Fisk include The Point of No Return (1975), In Time of War (1985), Pity the Nation: Lebanon at War (1990), The Great War for Civilisation: The Conquest of the Middle East (2005), and Syria: Descent Into the Abyss (2015).
+Fisk's books include The Point of No Return (1975), In Time of War (1985), Pity the Nation: Lebanon at War (1990), The Great War for Civilisation: The Conquest of the Middle East (2005), and Syria: Descent Into the Abyss (2015).

+The term fisking (meaning a line-by-line rebuttal) was named after him.

 Early life and education

 Fisk was an only child, born in Maidstone, Kent, to William and Peggy Fisk.
-His father William ('Bill') Fisk (1899–1992) was Borough Treasurer at Maidstone Corporation and had fought in the First World War.
-His mother, Peggy (Rose) Fisk, was an amateur painter who in later years became a Maidstone magistrate.
+His father was Borough Treasurer at Maidstone Corporation and had fought in the First World War.
+His mother was an amateur painter who in later years became a Maidstone magistrate.
 At the end of the war Bill Fisk was punished for disobeying an order to execute another soldier; his son said, "My father's refusal to kill another man was the only thing he did in his life which I would also have done."
-Though his father said little about his part in the war, it held a fascination for his son.
+Though his father said little about his part in the war, it fascinated his son.
 After his father's death, he discovered that he had been the scribe of his battalion's war diaries from August 1918.